sodadata/tutorial-demo-project/README.md

 ## Run tests in the `soda-sql` docker container
 To run `soda scan` and test your dataset, you need to get into the `tutorial-demo-project_soda_sql_project` container's shell.
+If you followed the [Shell Bindings instructions](#shell-bindings) you should know what to do.
+If not, scroll back up a bit :)

 To do so, you need to know either the container ID or its name.
 The `docker ps` command will give you that (as shown in the earlier steps).
 For example, in the snippet above, the container is named `tutorial-demo-project_soda_sql_project_1`.